woodard/libabigail/doc/manuals/libabigail-concepts.rst

 Section names
 ^^^^^^^^^^^^^

+Each different section can be thought of as being a directive to suppress diff reports for a particular kind of ABI artifact.

 ``[suppress_type]``
 $$$$$$$$$$$$$$$$$$$

-Suppresses report messages about a type change.
+This directive suppresses report messages about a type change.
 The potential properties of this sections are:

 * ``name_regexp``